DBarinovv/first_smart_contract-/README.md

 // Consists of `accrue_interest`, `accrue_interest` for `market` and `liquidate_borrow_action` with `msg::source()` as argument
 fn liquidate_borrow(borrower: ActorId, amount: u128, market: ...);

+// Transfers collateral tokens (this market) to the `liquidator`
+// `seizer_token` - The contract seizing the collateral (i.e. borrowed cToken)
+// `liquidator` - The account receiving seized collateral
+// `borrower` - The account having collateral seized
+// `amount` - The number of cTokens to seize fn seize(seizer_token: ActorId, liquidator: ActorId, borrower: ActorId, amount: u128);
 ```

 ## DeFi